nomis/logitech-z906/protocol.rst

 --------------------------------

 While powered on hold the "level" button for 5 seconds (until the level change light goes out).
 The setting will be toggled.
+The console will also send the current effect configuration in the wrong order so all of the effects set for the inputs will be changed.

 .. code-block:: none